History of the New Orleans Saints: 2007–2008

-The 2007 regular season began with a primetime matchup against the defending Super Bowl champion Indianapolis Colts, but the Saints suffered a 41–10 pounding.
-The losses continued, as the Tampa Bay Buccaneers and Tennessee Titans routed them, followed by a close loss to the Carolina Panthers.
+The 2007 regular season began with a matchup against the defending Super Bowl champion Indianapolis Colts, but the Saints suffered a 41–10 loss and the losses continued.
 The Saints finally managed a victory in Week 6 by defeating the Seattle Seahawks 28–17.
-After three more victories, they lost two more games, then beat the Panthers, and then fell to the Buccaneers again.
-In Week 16, the Saints lost to the Philadelphia Eagles, which eliminated them from the playoffs.
 A loss to the Chicago Bears in the regular season finale ended the Saints' season with a 7–9 record.

-In 2008, the Saints began by defeating the Tampa Bay Buccaneers before losing three of the next four games.
-The Saints were selected for that year's International Series game in London, where they defeated the San Diego Chargers 37–32.
+In 2008, the Saints were selected for that year's International Series game in London, where they defeated the San Diego Chargers 37–32.
 The remainder of the season was an uneven string of games, and after being defeated by the Carolina Panthers on December 28, the team ended its 2008 campaign with an 8–8 record.